 8. Don’t throw money out the window

-Your building might contain its original windows that welcome drafts.
-Though new windows are a sizable investment, new windows can produce tremendous energy savings.
-While you are looking at your windows when assessing how to save energy in buildings, don’t forget to look at the condition of your roof, which can also waste energy by leaking air conditioned and heated air.
+Your space might have old windows that are not airtight.
+Though new windows are a big investment, new windows can produce tremendous energy savings.
+Also, look at your windows when assessing how to save energy in buildings.
+Your old roof can also waste energy by leaking air conditioned and heated air.

 9. LED lights can result in simple savings

 Often businesses use up a lot of energy through lighting.
-According to the EPA, Energy Star-rated bulbs use 75-percent less energy than incandescent bulbs and last as much as 10 times longer.
+According to the EPA, Energy Star-rated bulbs use 75-percent less energy than incandescent bulbs.
+They also last up to 10 times longer.

-Your cafeteria refrigerator, water cooler and vending machines chew up energy.
-It might make sense to look into the replacement of older energy-sappers with newer energy-efficient models while you are investigating how to reduce energy consumption in buildings.
+Your old office refrigerator, water cooler and vending machines use a lot of power.
+Replacing older models with newer energy-efficient ones will help you reduce energy use in buildings.

 11. Get the right size HVAC system when figuring out how to reduce energy consumption in buildings

-When you are looking into choosing the right HVAC system or replacing older building air conditioning; don’t be tempted to get an overly robust system because bigger is not always better.
-The first thing you want to do is ensure that the load calculation is accurately determined, so a properly-sized system is designed for your building.
+Are you are choosing a new HVAC system or replacing older building air conditioning?
+Don’t be tempted to get an overly robust system because bigger is not always better.
+The first thing you want to do is ensure that the load calculation is accurate.
+A properly-sized system is designed for your building.
 An oversized system can result in increased upfront, maintenance and energy costs.

 BONUS TIP: When choosing an HVAC system be sure to look at energy ratings.
 The Seasonal Energy Efficiency Rating (SEER) calculates the energy efficiency of air conditioners based on a seasonal temperature average.
 Today’s more efficient systems have ratings as high as 21, while older models may be rated between a 5 and 10.
 What does this mean to your wallet?
 A system with a 16 SEER rating costs roughly half to operate as a system with a SEER rating of 8.